MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-sdks.md

 Access to samples for Nintendo Switch, PlayStation 4, PlayStation 5, Google Stadia, PC (GDK), and Xbox (GDK) requires special approval and adherence to platform policies.
 For more information, see [Request access for SDKs and samples](request-access-for-sdks-samples.md).

-If you're looking for the core PlayFab SDK that helps you implement a majority of our features, including LiveOps, commerce, matchmaking, and data analytics, see [PlayFab SDKs](../../../sdks/playfab-sdk-intro.md).
+If you're looking for the core PlayFab SDK that helps you implement a majority of our features, including LiveOps, economy, matchmaking, and data analytics, see [PlayFab SDKs](../../../sdks/playfab-sdk-intro.md).

 > [!Tip]
 > Unsure if this is the SDK you need?
 See [SDK overview - PlayFab SDK, Party SDK, Multiplayer Server SDK](../../../sdks/sdk-overview.md).